 The IFEM Core Curriculum and Education Committee and the Research Committee have collaborated on the development of a suite of 13 Research Primers.
-The suite will be published on the IFEM website and in the African Journal of Emergency Medicine.
+The suite has been published in the African Journal of Emergency Medicine.

 The Committee ran a pre-conference research workshop at ICEM2019 and as usual, the Committee assisted with ICEM abstract scoring, the MacFarlane Burnet poster prize and determination of the winners of the four new IFEM prizes (Best Paper at ICEM, Best Paper by a Young Investigator, Best Paper by a Trainee and Best Paper – Evidence into Practice).